k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/07_fabric_kafkaSSL_support.md

 `k2fabric start`

-## Setup the IIDFinder to Support Kafka SSL Connections
+## Setup the IIDFinder to Support Kafka TLS Connections

 Make sure the IIDFinder has stopped.